Bart-soldier/Atlas/SELECTING_NVIDIA.md

 As the output of some shader programs depend on the graphics device, it is recommended to run the Atlas Editor with an NVIDIA graphics card, analogously to the development environment.
 Thereafter are the steps explaining how to selected your NVIDIA card as the editor's graphics environment.

+**N.B.:** Although the images' text is in French, all the UI elements should remain in the same location no matter the language.

 ## Steps

 1.